Minimal Dark Mode

 Many thanks to Sara Wallén for emphasizing the usefulness of color-scheme, prompting me to rework parts of this post, as well as Leon Paternoster for suggesting to be explicit about color.

-* In this case, something like html { color-scheme: light dark } would be all it takes—see color-scheme Test.
+* In this case, something like <meta name=color-scheme content="light dark"> or html { color-scheme: light dark } could be all it takes (see color-scheme Test).

 About Me